Sparsity promoting reconstructions via hierarchical prior models in diffuse optical tomography: Results and discussion

 fixed variances corresponds to the first iterations of the IAS.
 The colorbars in Figure \ref{fig:fig_wn} exclude some of the largest and smallest values.
 Relative errors of the estimates are shown in Table \ref{tab:wn}

 From Figure \ref{fig:fig_wn}, we can observe that the reconstructions with smaller hyperparameters, i.e., with stronger prior information, produce a smooth background for both optical parameters.
 Whereas the reconstructions with the larger hyperparameters and weaker prior information produced inclusions with increased contrast with a noisier background.
 On the other hand, the strong sparsity assumption (left-most column) causes the smaller inclusions to vanish.
 Notably, none of the MAP estimates produced cross-talk artefacts between scattering and absorbtion, which commonly occur in DOT.
 For some of the reconstructions in Figure \ref{fig:fig_wn}, the single smallest reduced scattering value was drastically smaller than the others. \\ Comparing the qualitative performance between the hyperprior types shows that the standard gamma hyperprior (b) yields superior absorption estimates compared to the exponential (c) and inverse-gamma (a) hyperprior, which cannot properly localize the smaller absorption inclusion.
 Additionally, a well-working set of hyperparameters was observed to be broad for the model with the standard gamma hyperpriors.
-Table \ref{tab:wn} shows that the standard gamma hyperprior also yields the best estimates regarding the relative errors.
+Table \ref{tab:wn} shows that the standard gamma hyperprior also yields the best estimates regarding the relative errors.\\ The uncorrelated Gaussian prior with standard or inverse-gamma hyperpriors ideally work for sparse spiky targets.
+However, we would like to remark that the diffusive nature of DOT limits the size of targets that we can expect to recover, compare to \cite{isaacson1986distinguishability}.
+Thus, recovery of targets much smaller than those used in Figure \ref{fig:fig_wn} can not be expected.
+To demonstrate this, we tested two smaller inclusions with radiuses of 2.5 mm, 1.1 mm (larger/smaller) and 2.2 mm, 0.8 mm, whereas radiuses in Figure \ref{fig:fig_wn} were 3 mm, 1.5 mm.
+These targets were tested with the standard gamma hyperprior using the previously selected \textit{low}, \textit{intermediate} and \textit{high} values (Table \ref{tab:hp_values}).
+The reconstructions are shown in Figure \ref{fig:dif_radiusses}.
+From the bottom row of Figure \ref{fig:dif_radiusses} we can see that the slightly smaller inclusions (cl.
+Figure \ref{fig:fig_wn}) already get challenging to reconstruct.
+Whereas with the smallest inclusions (upper row) the reconstructions become unfeasible, either not showing the smaller inclusions or overestimating the size of the larger inclusions.